Vincent-Marie Viénot, Count of Vaublanc

-His political career had him rubbing shoulders with Louis XVI, Napoleon Bonaparte, the Count of Artois (the future Charles X of France), and finally Louis XVIII.
+His political career had him rubbing shoulders with Louis XVI, Napoleon, the Count of Artois (the future Charles X), and finally Louis XVIII.
 He was banished and recalled four times by different regimes, never arrested, succeeding each time in regaining official favour.
 In a long and eventful career, he was successively a monarchist deputy during the Revolution and under the Directoire, an exile during the Terror, a deputy under Napoleon, Minister of the Interior to Louis XVIII and eventually, at the end of his political career, a simple ultra-royalist deputy.

-He is remembered now for the fiery eloquence of his speeches, and for his controversial reorganisation of the Académie française in 1816 while Minister of the Interior.
+He is remembered now for the fiery eloquence of his speeches, and for his controversial reorganisation of the Académie Française in 1816 while Minister of the Interior.
 A man of order, he was a moderate supporter of the Revolution of 1789 and ended his political life under the Restoration as a radical counterrevolutionary.

 Military education under the Ancien Régime

-Born and raised at Fort-Dauphin, Saint-Domingue (now Fort-Liberté, Haiti), into an aristocratic family from Bourgogne, he was the eldest son of Vivant-François Viénot de Vaublanc, commanding officer of Fort Saint-Louis in Fort-Dauphin.
-He saw Metropolitan France for the first time at the age of seven.
+Born and raised at Fort-Dauphin, Saint-Domingue (now Fort-Liberté, Haiti), into an aristocratic family from Burgundy, he was the eldest son of Vivant-François Viénot de Vaublanc, commanding officer of Fort Saint-Louis in Fort-Dauphin.
+He saw metropolitan France for the first time at the age of seven.

 After military education at the Prytanée National Militaire in La Flèche, and at the École Militaire in Paris from 1770 to 1774, he was decorated with the Order of Saint Lazarus (before he had even set foot outside the school) by the Comte de Provence, the future Louis XVIII, Grand Master of the Order.

 He was admitted as second-lieutenant to the Régiment de la Sarre, which was controlled by the Duc de Liancourt from 1776 to 1782, and in which his uncle Charles was lieutenant-colonel.
 He was garrisoned successively at Metz, at Rouen and at Lille, before obtaining lettres de service for Saint-Domingue to attend to family affairs.

 There he married one Mademoiselle de Fontenelle, and returned to France in 1782 with a daughter.
 He purchased the office of lieutenant des maréchaux de France for Dammarie-les-Lys, near Melun, and a house in the region, giving his profession as gentleman-farmer.

 The responsibility of his station was to act as arbiter in legal disputes which involved points of honour, and this permitted him to make the acquaintance of a number of aristocrats in the region.
 It also gave him the time to study agriculture, literature and the arts.